zeljkoobrenovic/grounded-architecture/_posts/2022-12-10-appendix-scapegoats.md

 In the fast-paced, high-pressure world of IT projects, mistakes or failures in systems, designs, or code can significantly impact projects, organizations, and users. *"Scapegoats at Work: Taking the Bull's-Eye Off Your Back,"* by Katherine Crowley and Kathi Elster, offers valuable insights into the **toxic scapegoating dynamic** that can arise in such environments.
 The book is a practical guide for professionals who blame themselves unfairly when things go wrong.
 Crowley and Elster explore the **psychology and organizational behaviors** that lead to scapegoating while providing people with strategies to protect their professional reputations and thrive despite these challenges.
 Scapegoating can occur at any level in tech projects, whether you're a junior developer being blamed for a bug, an architect blamed for system failures, or a team lead dealing with a significant release gone wrong.

 **IT architects** are **especially prone** to being scapegoated because of the distinct nature of their roles, which positions them in evident and intricate parts of an organization.
-Their duties frequently involve coordinating across various teams, technologies, and business areas, making them **key to a project's success** and **easy to blame when issues arise.**
+Their duties frequently involve coordinating across various teams, technologies, and business areas, making them **key to a project's success** and **crucial in identifying issues** when they arise.
+For instance, a case study by Maija Ylinen and Samuli Pekkola entitled "[Enterprise Architecture as a Scapegoat for Difficulties in Public Sector Organizational Transformation](https://aisel.aisnet.org/icis2018/governance/Presentations/7/)" suggests that problems often associated with Enterprise Architecture (EA) do not originate from EA.
+Instead, they are **manifestations of underlying organizational tensions** arising from the ambiguous and changing role of the IT department.
+Rather than causing these tensions, the **IT architecture makes them visible,** but this visibility can make IT architecture and IT architects target for scapegoating.

 <br>
 ## What Is Skapegoating?